gets the job done

-As examples of less-than-ideal utilization of the technology, one or more of the following are seen on many internet marketing sites: (1) There are not enough photos, or they are not well-enough chosen, to convey a clear impression of the property.
+As examples of less-than-ideal utilization of the technology, one or more of the following are seen on many internet marketing sites: (1) There are not enough photos, or they are not well-enough chosen to convey a clear impression of the property.
 (2) It is hard to tell where exterior photos were taken in relation to the property for sale.
 (3) Exterior photos are not taken with as much care as interior photos (there are a lot of “variables” and issues with regard to exterior photos and what they are meant to achieve, and careful preparatory thought is needed).
 (4) Exterior photos, as well as interior photos showing views, are out of date.

-Also, I did not see as much use as I would expect of “spinners” – composite photographs that produce the effect of panning around in a full circle or a large portion of a circle, and which permit the viewer to look up at ceilings (or down at floors) by navigating with the mouse.
-Spinners are just plain fun, and they permits a user to view high ceilings in a dramatic way that conventional still photography cannot match.
+Also, I did not see as much use as I would expect of “spinners” – composite photographs that produce the effect of panning around in a full circle or a large portion of a circle and which permit the viewer to look up at ceilings (or down at floors) by navigating with the mouse.
+Spinners are just plain fun, and they permit a user to view high ceilings in a dramatic way that conventional still photography cannot match.

 I was pleased that Yvette has a strong technological orientation and excellent aesthetic sense which she applies in planning and utilizing photos and virtual tours, and she likes to include spinners in her virtual tours.
 Indeed, after the initial round of photography by Yvette’s excellent photographers (Kurt and Candace Williams of Photo-Tecture), I was so impressed that, although the initial photo shoot yielded very good results, I asked Yvette to plan with me to have the Williams take additional photos, including spinners, which I was glad to pay for (Yvette pays for the initial session).
 I asked Yvette to delay listing the property until we had in hand the results of the second shoot, and indeed the combination of the work from the two sessions made the presentation much stronger.

-Here is an amusing incident which shows how effective Yvette is and how I was constantly learning from her: When she was assembling the Williams’ work into sequences of photos and a virtual tour, I suggested leading off with a different photo than the one she had selected.
+Here is an amusing incident that shows how effective Yvette is and how I was constantly learning from her: When she was assembling the Williams’ work into sequences of photos and a virtual tour, I suggested leading off with a different photo than the one she had selected.
 However, after she explained her reasons, I agreed with her choice of leadoff photo.
-Soon afterwards a friend of mine, to whom I’d sent the virtual tour link, wrote back to me, entirely unprompted: “I thought your first photo was great–the beautiful oranges, the bottle of red wine, the color of the sky etc. certainly grabbed my attention.”
+Soon afterward a friend of mine, to whom I’d sent the virtual tour link, wrote back to me, entirely unprompted: “I thought your first photo was great–the beautiful oranges, the bottle of red wine, the color of the sky, etc. certainly grabbed my attention.”

 C. Benefits of Seller’s Having Inspections Done Immediately

-Another aspect of preparation is that Yvette recommends is that sellers obtain their own home inspections before listing the property.
-The inspection reports can then be used to reassure buyers about the soundness of the property, so that they can consider that information in deciding whether they wish to make an offer (of course, if they do, they are free to have their own inspections done later).
+Another aspect of preparation that Yvette recommends is that sellers obtain their own home inspections before listing the property.
+The inspection reports can then be used to reassure buyers about the soundness of the property so that they can consider that information in deciding whether they wish to make an offer (of course, if they do, they are free to have their own inspections done later).

 Thus I was glad to hire the inspectors recommended by Yvette and to have minor repairs done in response to their reports (for example, installing copper piping for the water heater pressure relief line in place of the previous flexible line, securing a loose edge of floor vinyl, moving a curtain rod so that the curtain did not hang near a wall heater, etc.).

-In addition, Yvette and I felt it was prudent to do several other minor repairs not listed in our inspectors’ reports (either because they were done before the inspectors’ visits or were beyond the scope of the reports) which would enhance appearance or functioning and likely please prospective buyers.
+In addition, Yvette and I felt it was prudent to do several other minor repairs not listed in our inspectors’ reports (either because they were done before the inspectors’ visits or were beyond the scope of the reports) which would enhance the appearance or functioning and likely please prospective buyers.
 These included caulking around bathroom sinks, replacing worn interior door lock mechanisms, improving electrical switches, etc. All seemed to me to be easy and cost-effective steps to take.

 D. Choosing a Listing Price

 Yvette spent a great deal of time assisting me in deciding on the listing price.
-Naturally she knew from experience what the narrow range of reasonable listing prices would be, but I had to make the final decision, and I was determined to understand the market considerations as well as I could.
+Naturally, she knew from experience what the narrow range of reasonable listing prices would be, but I had to make the final decision, and I was determined to understand the market considerations as well as I could.

 4. The Sale and Escrow